Migration Period: Second wave

 During the early Byzantine–Arab Wars, Arab armies attempted to invade southeast Europe via Asia Minor during the late 7th and early 8th centuries but were defeated at the siege of Constantinople (717–718) by the joint forces of Byzantium and the Bulgars.
 During the Khazar–Arab Wars, the Khazars stopped the Arab expansion into Europe across the Caucasus (7th and 8th centuries).
-At the same time, the Moors (consisting of Arabs and Berbers) invaded Europe via Gibraltar (conquering Hispania from the Visigothic Kingdom in 711), before being halted by the Franks at the Battle of Tours in Gaul.
-These battles broadly demarcated the frontiers between Christendom and Islam for the next millennium.
+At the same time, the so-called Moors (consisting of Arabs and Berbers) invaded Europe via Gibraltar (conquering Hispania from the Visigothic Kingdom in 711), before being halted by the Franks at the Battle of Tours in Gaul.
+These campaigns led to broadly demarcated frontiers between Christendom and Islam for the next millennium.
 The following centuries saw the Muslims successful in conquering most of Sicily from the Christians by 902.

-The Hungarian conquest of the Carpathian Basin from around AD 895 and the following Hungarian invasions of Europe and the Viking expansion from the late 8th century conventionally mark the last large movements of the period.
-Christian missionaries gradually converted the non-Islamic newcomers and integrated them into the Christendom.
+The Hungarian conquest of the Carpathian Basin from around AD 895 and the subsequent Hungarian invasions of Europe untill their massacre in the Battle of Lechfeld in 855 A.D. troubled Central Europe and is considered the final act of the invasions from Asia.

+The Viking expansion from the late 8th century conventionally mark the last large migration movements of the period.

+Christian missionaries from the Roman West (Rome) and Roman East Byzantium gradually converted the non-Islamic newcomers and integrated them into Christendom.